sfcdi/AU2019/dwgToRevit/readme.md

 ## Notes
 1. This was put together a bit hastily for AU.
 We plan to develop this further
+2. This was developed for Revit 2020.
+It may not work for previous versions, but it should probably work in recent versions.
-2. New development might be slow, because the team no longer has access to Revit
+3. New development might be slow, because the team no longer has access to Revit
-3. Any additions / revisions / input is welcome.
+4. Any additions / revisions / input is welcome.